I have a spoiler alert… What I’ll be sharing with you about ADHD, steps a little bit aside of what you may have been reading, or even feeling.

 When I was diagnosed with ADHD as an adult that era of “collecting stories” ended; and the one of the Final Draft began.

 Why what I’m going to share steps aside from what you may have been reading or even feeling?
-Because I believe being neurodivergent saved my life; this brain’s hyperactivity pushing me to continue in the pursue of happiness, kept me on my feet.
+Because I believe being neurodivergent saved my life; this brain’s hyperactivity pushing me to continue in the pursuit of happiness, kept me on my feet.

 This is my journey.